 Teaching, grading, and research assistantships (AIs, GAs, RAs) are part-time employment, and usually require 15-20 hours per week of work.
 Fellowships carry no specific job responsibilities, other than that students continue to make good progress toward their degree.
 Most assistantships and fellowships are supplemented by graduate student health insurance and a College Fee Scholarship.
 College Fee Scholarships can only be spent by College graduate students on coursework related to their College degrees.
 They cannot be applied toward second degrees or recreational coursework.
 College Fee Scholarships cover more than 90% of the cost of tuition and fees, but do not usually cover mandatory or special course fees.

 College graduate students may apply or be nominated for several awards and fellowships funded by the College, the University Graduate School, other campus units, and private donors.
-For example, students wishing to present their research at national and international conferences can apply for several small awards available from the College Graduate Office, the Graduate and Professional Student Organization (GPSO), and many College departments, centers, and institutes.
-College graduate students may also be eligible to apply or be nominated for College Dissertation-Year fellowships, Delores Liebmann, John Edwards, Mikal Lynn Sousa, McCormick Science, and Matias Ochoada awards.
+For example, students wishing to present their research at national and international conferences can apply for several small travel awards available from the College Graduate Office, the Graduate and Professional Student Organization (GPSO), and many College departments, centers, and institutes.
+College graduate students may also be eligible to be nominated for College Dissertation fellowships, Delores Liebmann, John Edwards, Mikal Lynn Sousa, McCormick Science, and Matias Ochoada awards.
 Information on these and other funding opportunities is available through individual departments, the University Graduate School, and the College Graduate Office.